kontainapp/km/docs/build.md

 ## Build system structure

-**We expect changes to the build system details so this doc is just a quick intro.
-For specifics and examples, see ../make/\*mk and all Makefiles.**
+At any dir, use `make help` to get help on targets.
+Or , if you use bash, type `make<tab>` to see the target list.

 Build system uses tried-and-true `make` and related tricks.
 Generally, each dir with sources (or with subdirs) needs to have a Makefile.
+Included makfiles are in `make/*mk`.

 This Makefile need to have the following:

 * The location of TOP of the repository, using  `TOP := $(shell git rev-parse --show-cdup)`
 * A few variables to tell system what to build (e.g. `LIB := runtime`), and what to build it from (`SOURCES := a.c, x.c …`), compile options (`COPTS := -Os -D_GNU_SOURCE …`) and include dirs (`INCLUDES := ${TOP}/include`)
-* `include ${TOP}make/actions.mk`
+* `include ${TOP}make/actions.mk` or include for `images.mk`
+* Config info is in `make/locations.mk`**

+**Customization you may want to do to compile flags and the likes for you private builds are in `make/custom.mk`**

 Generally, the build system automatically builds dependencies (unless it's configured to only scan `SUBDIRS`) and does the following work: